 Fry the chicken

 - Preheat the oven to 170.
-Place baking sheet covered with paper towels in the oven on the middle rack.
+Place a baking sheet covered with paper towels in the oven on the middle rack.

 - In a deep sided heavy duty frying pan or a dutch oven, pour oil ½-¾ inch deep.
 Heat the oil over medium high heat until the oil reaches a temperature of 350. (use a thermometer).